On this page:

 Are the RPI assessments available for iPad?

 How frequently are RPI assessments presented?

-Reading Progress Indicator presents assessments automatically, based on program usage.
+Reading Progress Indicator presents assessments automatically, based on component usage.
 To learn more see How RPI administers assessments.
 Also, schools can choose to let instructors manually administer RPI assessments, as needed.
 See About Manual RPI.

 What’s the difference between “Auto” and “Manual” RPI?

-The term Auto RPI refers to the entire Reading Progress Indicator feature, which “automatically” administers assessments based on program usage.
+The term Auto RPI refers to the entire Reading Progress Indicator feature, which “automatically” administers assessments based on component usage.
 See About Auto RPI.
 This descriptor was added to the mySciLEARN software and the Reading Progress Indicator reports to help differentiate these assessments from manually assigned assessments.